OFFLINE-GmbH/oc-seeder-plugin/README.md

 ```

 There are also different size states available: `tiny` returns a `90x90` image. `huge` returns a `6000x4000` image.

-For more control over the generated image, you can directly use the `ocImage` method in your factory.
-It returns the path to a locally stored image file.
-You can optionally pass in a `width` and `height` attribute.

 ### `\Backend\Models\User::class`